sameysimon/Uncertain-Ethics-Planner/README.md

 ### MDP Class
 * Environments are specified as a Markov Decision Process containing states, actions and a transition function.
-* State objects are instantiated as the enviroment is explored, triggered by calling `mdp.getActionSuccessors(state, action)`.
+* State objects are instantiated as the environment is explored, triggered by calling `mdp.getActionSuccessors(state, action)`.
-* State successors and their probabilties are defined by appending rule methods to the list `mdp.rules`.
+* State successors and their probabilities are defined by appending rule methods to the list `mdp.rules`.
 * Unlike the traditional MDP formalism, this class has no reward function.

 #### Singleton-Moral MDP